PurpleTurtleCreative/notes.purpleturtlecreative.com/_notes/useful-commands/shell-scripting.md

 ---
-title: Linux
+title: Shell Scripting
 parent: Useful Commands
 nav_order: 1
 ---

-# Useful Commands: Linux
+# Useful Commands: Shell Scripting

 ## Find directories that have a particular plugin
 Use in your project directory containing WordPress sites.
 Writes results to the specified file.